 This is another example of a fragmented ground state in which identifiable ordered and disordered fragments coexist.
-In this case, the ground state is a monopole vacuum but the spins still appear to fragment into two parts: a gauge, or dipolar sector \cite{Brooks2014,Lhotel2020} contributing closed internal loops of magnetic flux, and a harmonic sector \cite{Museur2023} providing the (unsaturated) ferromagnetic moment.
-This is illustrated Fig. \ref{Fig_structure}d in the context of the dumbbell model of spin ice \cite{Castelnovo2008} in which the magnetic moments at the pyrochlore lattice sites are mapped to flux carrying needles \cite{Brooks2014}.
-The four holmium moments, when replaced by needles joining tetrahedron centre $I$ to neighbouring centres $J$ can be decomposed in this spirit.
+Here, the ground state is a monopole vacuum but the spins still fragment into two parts: a gauge, or dipolar sector \cite{Brooks2014,Lhotel2020} contributing closed internal loops of magnetic flux, and a harmonic sector \cite{Museur2023} providing the (unsaturated) ferromagnetic moment (See Fig. \ref{Fig_structure}d).
+The four holmium moments can be thought of as needles joining tetrahedron centre $I$ to neighbouring centres $J$ \cite{Castelnovo2008,Brooks2014}, carrying magnetic flux $M_{IJ}$ and can be decomposed in this spirit.
 Taking the first element to represent the apical spin:

-Each flux runs in a particular direction such that $M_{IJ}=-M_{JI}$ with the convention that an element entering a tetrahedron has a negative sign.
+where $M_{IJ}=-M_{JI}$ and where an element entering a tetrahedron is negative.
 The configurations are divergence free.
-The dipolar fragments, $[M_{IJ}]_d$ whose loops give the residual entropy are restricted to the kagome planes \cite{Moessner2003} and the harmonic fragments, $[M_{IJ}]_h$, identical for each unit cell give the ferromagnetic order.
+The dipolar fragments, $[M_{IJ}]_d$ whose loops give the residual entropy are restricted to the kagome planes \cite{Moessner2003} and the harmonic fragments, $[M_{IJ}]_h$ are identical for each unit cell.

-This state is a combination of three partially ordered $\Gamma_9$ states aligned along orthogonal $[100]$ cubic axes \cite{Museur2023}.
-As a consequence, $[M_{IJ}]_h$ can be written as the sum of three cubic $[M_{IJ}]$ field sets of amplitude $\frac{1}{3}$.
-The magnetic Bragg peaks associated with the proposed state are thus identical in a powder sample to those of a ($\Gamma_9$) spin ice state and these two possibilities cannot be distinguished directly in our experiments.
-However, specific modelling of the ordered moment can give an indication of the true nature of the ground state.
-We have refined our diffractograms considering a thermal spin length $s$ in the harmonic term $[M_{IJ}]_h$:
+This state is a combination of three partially ordered $\Gamma_9$ states aligned along orthogonal $\langle 100 \rangle$ axes \cite{Museur2023} so that in a powder sample the magnetic Bragg peaks are identical to those of a $\Gamma_9$ state.
+As a consequence the two possibilities cannot be distinguished directly in our experiment, although the refinement procedures are quite distinct and the estimate for the ordered moment depends on which is used.
+We have refined our diffractograms assuming the fragmented state, considering a thermal spin length $s$:

-The ordered moment is then $s \times m_{\rm Ho} \approx s \times10~ \mu_{\rm B}$.
-As shown in Fig. \ref{fig_mord}a, we observe a sharp rise in $s$ through the transition, to a saturated moment close to $s=1$.
-This result, combined with the residual entropy and the perpetual dynamics down to the lowest temperature are all consistent with the existence of the fragmented ferromagnetic state.
+The moment on the apical spin is then $s \times m_{\rm Ho} \approx s \times10~ \mu_{\rm B}$.
+As shown in Fig. \ref{fig_mord}a, we observe a sharp rise in $s$ through the transition to a value close to $s=1$, leaving the moment on the apical spin saturated and an average moment per spin of approximately 5 $\mu_{\rm B}$.
+This refinement, leading to $s=1$ at low temperature therefore provides quite a stringent test in favour of ordering into the fragmented ferromagnetic state.